Tassie Mariners

 The Tassie Mariners is an under-18 Australian rules football club representing the state of Tasmania.
 They currently play in the AFL Under 18 Championships and also played in the Victorian statewide under-18s competition (then known as the TAC Cup) from 1995 until 2016.

-In the late 2000’s the Tassie Mariners had returned to the boys competition as an "academy team" before graduating to full-time status as the Tasmania Devils in the 2019 season.
+In the late 2000’s the Tassie Mariners had returned to the boys competition as an "academy team" before graduating to full-time status as the Tasmania Devils Academy in the 2019 season.
 The girls team began competing as an "academy team" in 2019 before becoming a full-time team in the 2021 season.